calang/legalogic/README.md

 # Legalogic

-A system to query Costa Rica legal content, based on logic.
+A system to query Costa Rica legal content, based on logic, with high precision, reliability, and explainability.

 ## ToC
 <!-- TOC -->